3100, Accessibility

 3230 Domestic and Intimate Partner Violence

 Intimate partner violence (IPV) describes physical, sexual or psychological harm by a current or former partner or spouse.
+Per Texas Human Resources Code, Chapter 51, family violence may also include emotional harm and a threat of harm.
 This type of violence can occur among heterosexual or same-sex couples and does not require sexual intimacy.

 3300, Confidentiality

-Grantees must ensure that all employees and volunteers receive training about client confidentiality during orientation and be made aware that violation of the law regarding confidentiality may result in civil damages and criminal penalties.
-All employees, volunteers, subgrantees, board members and advisory board members must sign a confidentiality statement during orientation.
+Grantees must ensure that all employees and volunteers receive training about client confidentiality during orientation and be made aware that violation of the law about confidentiality may result in civil damages and criminal penalties.
+A health care provider’s staff, both paid and unpaid, must be informed during orientation of the importance of keeping client information confidential.
+Grantees must provide a confidentiality policy that ensures that staff must be informed during orientation of the importance of keeping client information confidential.
+All employees, volunteers, subrecipients, board members and advisory board members must sign a confidentiality statement during orientation.

 3310 Minors and Confidentiality